Spotlight: Ángel Candelaria on Music, Hosting and Teaching

 One of the most common mistakes a lot of guitar students make is that they don’t plan their practice time taking into account their goals.
 They go to YouTube and start looking for random tutorials, with no clear goal in mind.
 Eventually, they feel discouraged by their lack of progress and give up.

 There’s a lot of information out there, and it’s easy to get overwhelmed and frustrated.
 That’s why, now more than ever, it’s very important to take some time to plan your practice time.
 To be more efficient when practicing the guitar, and filter out those distractions that won’t help you make progress.

 Once you got that covered, there are some techniques you can implement to get the most out of your practice time.
-One of them is the Pomodoro Technique which, although is not a music-specific technique, can be successfully applied to musical practice.
+One of them is the Pomodoro Technique which, although not a music-specific technique, one can successfully apply it to musical practice.
 A while ago, I published an article in my blog (in Spanish) about it, with examples of how you can design your practice schedule applying the technique.